-Flights (economy class) on scheduled Alitalia flights (Airbus 319, Embraer 90); travel by private coach; hotel accommodation; breakfasts, 4 lunches and 5 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
+Flights (Economy class) on scheduled ITA flights (Airbus 319, Embraer 90); travel by private coach; hotel accommodation; breakfasts, 4 lunches and 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-Hotel San Paolo al Convento, Trani: a charming 4-star hotel converted from a 15th-century convent, although service and maintenance are not always quite up to standard.
-Il Melograno, near Monopoli: very comfortable 5-star hotel in a converted masseria.
+Hotel Il Melograno, near Monopoli: very comfortable 5-star hotel in a converted masseria, in the countryside near Monopoli.
+Hotel San Paolo al Convento, Trani: a charming 4-star hotel converted from a 15th-century convent, in the centre of town.
 Single rooms are doubles for sole use throughout.

 There is a lot of walking, some of it over rough ground and cobbled or uneven paving.
 Fitness and sure-footedness are essential.
 The tour should not be attempted by anyone who has difficulty with everyday walking and stair-climbing.
 There is a lot of driving on this tour; Puglia is a very long region and we have decided to keep hotel changes to a minimum.
 The coach often cannot reach town centres.
 Average distance by coach per day: 77 miles.

 Before booking, please refer to the FCDO website to ensure you are happy with the travel advice for the destination(s) you are visiting.